After college, my husband and I got married and moved from Wisconsin to North Carolina where my husband attended Duke University.

 And I’m not hating on them.
 I get it.
 There are some things about the Hmong culture that frustrate me as well.
 I even wrote about it in last week’s blog entitled, 3 Things I Hate About The Hmong Culture.

-That being said, I believe there is still beauty in the Hmong culture and if we lose our culture, we lose a part of who we are.
+That being said, I believe there is still much beauty in the Hmong culture.
+I also believe that if we lose our culture, we lose a huge part of who we are.

-So instead of throwing out the baby with the bathwater, I want to keep what I think are the good elements of Hmong culture.
+Instead of throwing out the baby with the bathwater, I want to hold on to what I think are the good elements of Hmong culture.